 - Take your sweet potatoes out of the oven and carefully put your grated cheese on top (try to put some of the cheese between a few of the slices but be careful not to break the sweet potato's structure).
 Finally, sprinkle a bit of paprika over the top, then put back in the oven and bake for another 15 minutes.

-- One they are done, serve and enjoy you Hasselback sweet potatoes!
+- Once they are done, serve and enjoy ovenproof Hasselback sweet potatoes!

 - The thinner you cut the incisions, the crispier your sweet potato will be.

 - Put the handle of a wooden spoon in front of the sweet potato to make sure you don't cut all the way through the sweet potato.